wp-plugins/page-views-count/readme.txt

 == Changelog ==

+= 1.0.4.3 - 2014/05/26 =
+* Tweak - Changed add_filter( 'gettext', array( $this, 'change_button_text' ), null, 2 ); to add_filter( 'gettext', array( $this, 'change_button_text' ), null, 3 );
+* Tweak - Update change_button_text() function from ( $original == 'Insert into Post' ) to ( is_admin() && $original === 'Insert into Post' )
+* Tweak - Checked and updated for full compatibility with WordPress version 3.9.1
+* Tweak - Updated plugins description text and admin panel yellow sidebar text.
+* Tweak - Updated Framework help text font for consistency.
+* Tweak - Added remove_all_filters('mce_external_plugins'); before call to wp_editor to remove extension scripts from other plugins.
+* Tweak - Full WP_DEBUG ran, all uncaught exceptions, errors, warnings, notices and php strict standard notices fixed.
+* Tweak - Added PHP Public Static to functions in Class.
+Done so that Public Static warnings don't show in DE_BUG mode.
+* Fix - Code tweaks to fix a3 Plugins Framework conflict with WP e-Commerce tax rates.

 = 1.0.4.2 - 2013/12/24 =
 * Feature - a3rev Plugin Framework admin interface upgraded to 100% Compatibility with WordPress v3.8.0 with backward compatibility.
 * Feature - Feature - a3rev framework 100% mobile and tablet responsive, portrait and landscape viewing.